University of San Agustin

-University of San Agustin now provides academic programs from Basic Education up to post graduate studies in the areas of Law, Business, Education, Computer Studies, Arts and Sciences, Performing Arts, Music, Engineering, Medical Technology, Nursing and Pharmacy.
+The University of San Agustin offers a wide range of academic programs, starting from Basic Education up to post-graduate studies.
+These programs cover various fields such as Law, Business, Education, Computer Studies, Arts and Sciences, Performing Arts, Music, Engineering, Medical Technology, Nursing, and Pharmacy.
 In 2013, the university celebrated its 60th year as an institution of higher learning.
-The University is a Center of Development in Teacher Education as recognized by the Commission on Higher Education.
+It is recognized as a Center of Development in Teacher Education by the Commission on Higher Education (CHED).

 History

 Founding

 The Spanish Augustinians were the first Christian missionaries of any religious order to enter the Philippines and begin its conversion to Catholicism.
 Later after the revolution, Spanish Augustinian friars were removed from 194 parishes and left the Philippines in 1899, eventually turning over their churches and mission stations to secular clergy.
 The Order retained only a few parishes, including their main foundations in Cebu, Manila, and Iloilo, with American friars taking over them.

-On 15 July 1904, American members of the order along with Filipino and Spanish friars from Spain belonging to the Province of the Most Holy Name of Jesus of the Philippines, founded the university and established it with assistance from their confreres from the Augustinian U.S. Province of St. Thomas of Villanova.
+On 15 July 1904, American members of the order along with Filipino friars belonging to the Province of the Most Holy Name of Jesus of the Philippines, founded the university and established it with assistance from their confreres from the Augustinian U.S. Province of St. Thomas of Villanova.
 It began as a preparatory school for boys during the American colonial period.
 On 12 December 1912, it was granted government recognition for its various course offerings.
 Later on 5 February 1917, it was formally incorporated under the name Colegio de San Agustín de Iloilo.
 In 1928, one of the country's oldest campus publications, The Augustinian Mirror, was established, producing some of the country's well-known writers.
 The 1930s saw rapid growth with the opening of three colleges in quick succession: College of Liberal Arts in 1935, College of Commerce in 1936 and College of Law in 1937.
 In 1940, the college began admitting female students.

 During the Second World War (1941–45), the college was temporarily closed as the Philippines fought a guerrilla war against the Japanese.
 The war led to the destruction of all the buildings, except for Urdaneta Hall, which at present houses the university theatre and the College of Pharmacy and Medical Technology.
 With almost the entire college in ruins, some friars advocated closing the school altogether while others pushed for its immediate rehabilitation.
 American Augustinians came on loan after the War to help the Order run the University of San Agustin for a couple of years while young friars from Spain of the Philippine Province were studying their master's degrees and learning English in the United States or Australia.